divyakoyy/codenames/README.md

      alt="Codenames Examples"
      style="float: left; margin-right: 10px;" />

 Examples of clues chosen by different embedding methods and the language graph BabelNet.
-All the close chosen above make use of our DETECT algorithm.
+All the clues chosen above make use of our DETECT algorithm.

 ## Setup